Notice: Fernbank Museum will open at 11am on Sunday, April 30 so that we may honor our volunteers during a private special event.

 Fernbank Forest is much more than what you see above the surface.
 With some trees up to 300 years old, some ultimately fall and remain on the forest floor, creating opportunities for other organisms to thrive.
 Beneath the surface lies the foundation for the forest.
 The soil geology and microorganisms are essential to the continued survival of the ecosystem and are some of the oldest elements of the forest.

 Not only does Fernbank Forest contain some of the most common species of the Piedmont region, it also is home to rare and threatened species that help support the high biodiversity and adaptive ability of the ecosystem.

 Fernbank Museum resumed management of Fernbank Forest in the summer of 2012 after the maturation of a 48-year lease to DeKalb County.
 Like many urban forests, Fernbank Forest has been burdened with nearly 50 non-native, invasive species, including English ivy, Chinese privet and more.
 The Museum has set in motion several ambitious goals to restore the ecological balance of this incredible forest.

 The restoration of Fernbank Forest is a forever, ongoing project that also includes educational programming and research within the forest.
 Fernbank Museum’s comprehensive restoration program includes the completion of several important benchmarks:

-Fernbank Museum of Natural History offers the following opportunities to explore Fernbank Forest:
+Fernbank Museum offers the following opportunities to explore the forest:

-There are several ways to enjoy access to Fernbank Forest, including many that are free of charge.
+There are several ways to enjoy free access the forest.